 All our policies provide cover for you to be evacuated to a hospital or repatriated back to Australia if the Emergency Assistance team decide that it is necessary.

 You may be entitled to this benefit if you are injured and become permanently disabled within 12 months of your injury.

-Travel Insurance for Overseas Hospital Cash Payment
+Overseas Hospital Cash Payment

 Hospitalised in a foreign country?
 We know it’s not going to be much fun.
 This benefit helps to cover some of the out-of-pocket, non-medical expenses which you may have, such as phone calls or non-hospital food!